 3. Sometimes, Lori plays with toys and the toys will get away from her.
 I see her gaze and I feel like she is asking for my help.

-· Once you feel she is too tired to continue, you might want to pick her up, let her recharge.
+· Once you feel she is too tired to continue, you might want to pick her up and let her recharge.
 Now you can reposition toys.
-Next, when you bring her down you might position her a bit closer to a toy.
-Especially if she is not mobile yet, and there is no way for her to get there.
+Next, when you bring her down you might position her a bit closer to them; especially if she is not mobile yet, and there is no way for her to get there.

 Parents often ask me how I would know that it is time to help.
 There are no formulas and it’s not an exact science.
-Sometimes we intervene too quickly while at other times we wish we would have picked up the baby faster.
+Therefore, sometimes we intervene too quickly while at other times we wish we would have picked up the baby faster.
 Each time we become better and better observers.
-We want to give our babies the support and empathy they need while trusting that they can do it at the same time.
+After all, we want to give our babies the support and empathy they need while trusting that they can do it at the same time.

 Wishing you all the best in the difficult yet exciting journey of parenting!